pankas87/p-oo-d-in-ruby/chapter-5/MAIN.md

 Duck typing is one technique that helps us to reduce the cost of change, which is the main goal of object oriented design.

-Knowing that messages are at the design center of our and being committed to construct rigorously defined public interfaces, we can mix these two ideas into duck typing.
+Knowing that messages are at the design center of our application and being committed to construct rigorously defined public interfaces, we can mix these two ideas into duck typing.

 Duck types are public interfaces that are not tied to a specific class, they add enormous flexibility to our application, replacing costly dependencies on classes with more forgiving dependencies on messages.
 Duck typed objects are defined by their behavior, not by their class.
-That is how the technique get its name, if an object quacks like a duck and walks like a duck the it is a duck.
+That is how the technique get its name, if an object quacks like a duck and walks like a duck then it is a duck.

 ## Understanding Duck Typing